 2010-11: Rehill appeared in four games with the MLAC’s Midget 15AA team, registering 1 assist with 19 penalty minutes.

 2011-12: Rehill played nine games with the Beverly Warriors junior B team and split the year between AA and AAA midget hockey in Edmonton.
 He had no points with 14 penalty minutes in six regular season games and had 1 assist and 16 penalty minutes in three playoff games for Beverly.
 Rehill scored 1 goal with 3 assists and 24 penalty minutes in 12 games with the Alberta Midget Hockey League’s MLAC Maple Leafs.
 In 18 games for the SSAC midget AA team he scored 6 goals with 12 assists and 70 penalty minutes.

 2012-13: Rehill was third on Kamlooops with 104 penalty minutes while playing in 46 of 72 games for the Blazers in his first WHL season.
-He had 3 assists and was +9 on one of the league’s top teams.
+He had 3 assists and was plus-9 on one of the league’s top teams.
 The Blazers finished second in the B.C.
 Division and reached the Western Conference finals.
-Rehill was -2 with no points and 8 penalty minutes in nine playoff games.
+Rehill was minus-2 with no points and 8 penalty minutes in nine playoff games.